 General and administrative expenses consist principally of salaries and related costs for personnel in executive and finance functions.
-Other general and administrative expenses include facility costs, insurance, investor relations expenses, professional fees for legal, patent review, consulting and accounting/audit services.
+Other general and administrative expenses include facility costs, communication expenses, and professional fees for legal, patent review, consulting and accounting services.
+General and Administrative expenses were \$3.3 million as compared to \$3.6 million for the nine months ended September 30, 2016 and 2015 respectively.

-We anticipate that our general and administrative expenses will be flat in 2016 due to the implementation of a cost savings steps, offset by increased expenses related to our status as a publicly traded company, including expenses in support of compliance with the requirements of Section 404 of the Sarbanes Oxley Act.
+We anticipate that our general and administrative expenses will be flat or lower for the full year 2016 compared to 2015 due to the implementation of a cost savings steps, offset by increased expenses related to our status as a publicly traded company, including expenses in support of compliance with the requirements of Section 404 of the Sarbanes Oxley Act.